GMS6804-master/bioconductor-microbiome/docker_build.md

 R
 library(microbiome)
 ```
-next you need to exit R
+after confirming the microbiome package is installed correctly, you will then exit R
 ```
 quit()
 ```